History of FK Sarajevo: Period of stagnation (1967–1979)

 Shortly after winning its first Yugoslav league title FK Sarajevo endured a period of general stagnation.
 The team entered the 1967/68 season as strong title favorites, but the campaign turned out to be a complete disaster.
 Namely, the maroon-whites, managed by former player Franjo Lovrić, did not manage to enter the championship race in hopes of defending the title, finishing mere 7th.
 The club management quickly named Munib Saračević manager for the 1968–69 season, but this move also turned out to be fruitless even though the team went on a six-game winning streak after Saračević's initial appointment.
 Sarajevo went on another large-scale international tour during the winter break, playing friendly fixtures in Malta, Pakistan, Iraq, and Kuwait, before hosting the Brazilian champions Palmeiras in Sarajevo and securing a 4–1 victory.
 Results from the international scene did not transfer onto the domestic league, with the team concluding the disappointing campaign 11th in the league standings.
 The next season brought the appointment of Srboljub Markušević as manager, who would in subsequent decades become to be colloquially known as the firefighter, due to the fact that he would be brought in to rescue team results on many occasion.
 In the 1971 January transfer window six members of the championship-winning generation, including Boško Prodanović, Anđelko Tešan, and Fahrudin Prljača, left the club while three more followed in July of the same year, including star player Boško Antić.
 Sarajevo concluded the year touring Latin America with Red Star Belgrade, playing friendly fixtures in Colombia, Honduras, and Costa Rica.
 The next season brought hope with the team going into the winter break clinching first spot, but only managing to finish 7th at the end of the season.
 New players in the Sarajevo dressing room during the aforementioned campaign included the likes of Denijel Pirić who was brought in from Dinamo Zagreb and Džemil Cerić, acquired from Sloboda Tuzla.
 The 1973–74 season brought in a handful of new players, including the likes of future club legend Želimir Vidović and former Red Star Belgrade and Bayern Munich striker Dušan Jovanović.
 Furthermore, that same year 18-year-old Safet Sušić joined the club from Krivaja Zavidovići, and would go on to be one of the main catalysts for the club's second major spell at the top of Yugoslav football in the coming years.
-It is important to note that all FK Sarajevo was able to muster in the first eleven seasons after taking home the title in 1967 was one 6th place league finish, two 7th place league finishes and a 1/4 final finish in the Yugoslav Cup in 1976–77.
+All FK Sarajevo was able to muster in the first eleven seasons after taking home the title in 1967 was one 6th place league finish, two 7th place league finishes and a 1/4 final finish in the Yugoslav Cup in 1976–77.
 In that same year the club barely retained its place in the top-tier with a two-point advantage over relegated Napredak Kruševac.
 The 1978–79 season though, brought a breath of fresh air for Sarajevo fans, with the team finishing 4th behind Hajduk Split, Dinamo Zagreb and Red Star Belgrade, and in doing so signaled things to come.
 Notable FK Sarajevo players in this period included Želimir Vidović, Radomir Savić, Edhem Šljivo, Srebrenko Repčić, Fuad Muzurović, Dragoljub Simić and Džemil Cerić.